ava-labs/avalanche-docs/docs/specs/coreth-atomic-transaction-serialization.md

 ### What ImportTx Contains

 An ImportTx contains an `typeID`, `networkID`, `blockchainID`, `destinationChain`, `importedInputs`, and `Outs`.

 - **`typeID`** is an int that the type for an ImportTx.
 The typeID for an `ImportTx` is 0.
 - **`networkID`** is an int that defines which Avalanche network this transaction is meant to be issued to.
-This could refer to mainnet, fuji, etc. and is different than the EVM's network ID.
+This could refer to Mainnet, Fuji, etc. and is different than the EVM's network ID.
 - **`blockchainID`** is a 32-byte array that defines which blockchain this transaction was issued to.
 - **`sourceChain`** is a 32-byte array that defines which blockchain from which to import funds.
 - **`importedInputs`** is an array of TransferableInputs to fund the ImportTx.